 Greetings Wildcat Family!
-This handbook has been prepared for the students and parents of the Wilkinson County School District.
+This handbook is prepared for students and parents of the Wilkinson County School District.
 The purpose of this manual is to provide insight on the guidelines and policies that govern the operation of our local schools and district as a whole.
 It is the goal of the district to operate in a manner that is fair and transparent to all stakeholders.
 Our focus is to educate and produce scholars that can compete globally.

-A key component to the success of our district is communication.
+A Key component to success of our district is communication.
 With this manual, the goal is to provide stakeholders with the tools necessary to assist us with fostering an educational environment that is conducive for learning and safe for every student.
 The safety and well-being of our students and staff is a top priority.
 We made a conscience attempt to cover all areas; however, each principal and the superintendent of education reserves the right to address concerns that may not be addressed in this handbook.